Fiction » Fantasy »

 "Friend of Kole's."

-Zaeden saw a look of annoyance fill Jausep's face, he wondered why Kole seemed unpopular amongst the two.
+Zaeden saw a look of annoyance pass over Jausep's face, he wondered why Kole seemed unpopular amongst the two.
+He made to introduce himself, sticking out his hand, but before he had a chance to open his mouth Jausep spoke.

 "Right, well let's go.
-If I have to hear one more person bitch about the Arena, I'm going to gut someone," Jausep grabbed her by the elbow and began tugging her away.
+If I have to hear one more person bitch about the Arena, I'm going to gut someone."
+Jausep grabbed her by the elbow and began tugging her away.
 Zaeden only watched, and Roeve turned her head over her shoulder to face him and gave a hesitant wave, which he returned slowly.

 When they disappeared in the crowd, Zaeden realized he was frowning.
-He shook his head to clear his thoughts, he caught the portrait again, looking at it for a few moments.
+He shook his head to clear his thoughts.
+He caught the portrait again, looking at it for a few moments.
 He gazed at the aqua eyes of the child and shook his head again before he turned on his heel and weaved his way through the people.

-He'd go to The Bar to wait and to think...
+He'd go to the bar to wait and to think...

 Author's Note: Thoughts?
 Comments?
 Feedback is appreciated :)